visenze/visearch-sdk-android/README.md

 }
 ```

+If you want to use the packaged Jars directly in your project, please find all the dependencies in the directory `/dependency`

 ###2.2 Add User Permissions
 ViSearch Android SDK needs these user permissions to work.
 Add the following declarations to the `AndroidManifest.xml` file.
 Network permission allows the app to connect to network services.
 Write/read to external storage permissions allow the app to load and save images on the device.